MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/distribution/ProjAcct-billing-cycles.md

 | Trx    Detail | Amounts will not be summarized.
 Information about every line item entered for every cost transaction will be displayed. |
 | Trx  Summary | All line items entered for the cost transaction type will be summarized on a single line. |

-## Options for summarizing cost transaction information on invoice formats
+You can summarize cost transaction information on invoice formats in two ways:

 1. Enter names for fee types on an invoice format